xenakal/Simulation_Interactions/README.md

 <h1> Master thesis : Multi-agent system</h1>

-As part of the reseach to conceptualize a **multi-agent system** aimed for the recognition and tracking of several targets in a room, this simulator was developped to validate several ideas.
+As part of the reseach to conceptualize a **multi-agent system** aimed at the recognition and tracking of several targets in a room, this simulator was developped to validate different ideas.

-The system develloped is composed of two types of agent : the agent-camera and the agent-user.
+The develloped system is composed of two types of agents: the agent-cameras and the agent-user.

    - The **"agent-cameras"** collect and filter the data.